Predictive maintenance on your diesel engines saves big money on downtime and repairs

 How to prevent progressive damage

 You can avoid most expensive Aftertreatment repairs if you know how to read the warning signs.
-With LDT Optimization, your technicians will be equipped with the skills and training to catch these warning signs.
+With Diesel I.O., your technicians will be equipped with the skills and training to catch these warning signs.
 Progressive damage occurs when a truck continues to operate with an existing Aftertreatment issue.
 This is because if any component of the Aftertreatment system is not working properly, the rest of the system has to work much harder, and may not be working properly at all.
 This is especially the case when operating with a plugged DPF.

 “We have to change our mindset and look more at predictive maintenance than preventive maintenance” Bryan Stewart Director of maintenance with Jones Logistics